ergo-services/ergo/docs/meta-processes/port.md

 Two things to decide with this shape.
 A `ReadBufferPool` buffer must be returned by whoever finishes with it - that is now the worker, after `processData`, and never twice.
 And when every worker mailbox is full the pool **drops** the message rather than queueing it (see [Pool Actor](../actors/pool.md)), so size the pool for the port's real output rate and watch `ergo:messages_unhandled`.

-Limit memory usage by capping concurrent buffers.
-If processing is slow, the semaphore blocks, which blocks the actor's message loop, which applies backpressure to the Port.

 **Pitfall: Forgetting to return buffers**

 ```go